-- 1 pound chicken - - cut into serving pieces
+- 2 pounds chicken - cut into serving pieces

-- 1 chayote - - cut into wedges
+- 1 chayote or green pap - cut into wedges

-- In a pot, saute garlic, onion and ginger in oil until tender.
+- In a pot over medium heat, saute ginger, garlic, and onion in oil until tender.

 - Add in the chicken pieces and fish sauce.
-Cover and let simmer for 5-10 minutes under medium low fire.
-Liquids will usually come out from chicken.
+Cover and let simmer for 5 minutes.
+Juices and some fat will usually come out from the chicken.

 - Add water and lemongrass.
 Bring to boil.
 Once it starts to boil, lower heat and cover pot.
 Let it simmer for 20 minutes or until chicken is tender.

-- Add the chayote and let it cook for 5 minutes or until it becomes soft.
+- Add the chayote or green papaya and let it cook for 5 minutes or until it becomes soft.